giannisfourfouris/giannisfourfouris/README.md

-### :sunglasses: Hey!
-Nice to see you.
+### 😎 Hey!
+I'm Giannis Fourfouris.
-I'm Giannis and i ❤️ code
+Welcome to my page!
 - 🔭 I’m currently working as a Research Engineer for Athens University of Economics and Business
 - 🌱 My main areas of research are Mobile Ad-Hoc Networks (MANET), Time-division multiple access (TDMA), Routing algorithms, Routing protocols
 - 🔥 I have a great passion for Machine Learning and Data Science
--
+- 💻 I love writing code and learn anything about it
 <!--
 **giannisfourfouris/giannisfourfouris** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.